matyalatte/tuw/docs/README.md

 -   Define GUI in .json
 -   Save arguments
 -   Input paths by drag and drop
--   Merge exe and json into a new exe
 -   Cross-platform
 -   Native look and feel
 -   Portable
--   Small size (2 ~ 3MB)
+-   Small size (under 1MB)

 ## Downloads

 You can download executables from [the release page](https://github.com/matyalatte/Simple-Command-Runner/releases)

--   `SimpleCommandRunner*-Windows.zip` is for Windows.
+-   `SimpleCommandRunner*-Windows*.zip` is for Windows.
--   `SimpleCommandRunner*-macOS.tar.bz2` is for Mac.
+-   `SimpleCommandRunner*-macOS*.tar.bz2` is for macOS.
--   `SimpleCommandRunner*-Linux.tar.bz2` is for Ubuntu (20.04 or later).
+-   `SimpleCommandRunner*-Linux*.tar.bz2` is for Ubuntu (20.04 or later).

+> `*-packed.*` are the 1MB executables that were compressed by [UPX](https://github.com/upx/upx).
+> But they might cause some problems (e.g. false positives by anti-viruses) on your machine.
+> Use the uncompressed ones if they won't work.

-> The linux build only supports Ubuntu due to the glibc dependences.
+> The linux builds only support Ubuntu due to the glibc dependences.
-> If you want to use it on other linux distributions, you should get the lib or build the executable by yourself.
+> Build the executable by yourself if you want to use it on other linux distros.

 ## Examples